 We prevent permanent vision loss by allowing pediatricians to detect vision risks in children who are too young for a visual acuity test.

-We make vision screening possible by making it affordable with the only FDA-Cleared screening app.
+We make vision screening possible by making it affordable and easy to integrate.

 Practices Using GoCheck Kids

 Thousands of pediatricians in 43 states have joined our mission.